tainacan/tainacan/docs/rich-text-editor.md

 When the setting is disabled, or the constant has any value other than boolean `true`, Tainacan does not load the rich text editor, hides this per-metadata switch, and uses the original textarea even when a metadata was previously configured to use rich text.
 Its saved setting is retained, ready to be used again when rich text is enabled.

-Descriptions and metadata configured to use rich text retain WordPress-safe formatting, including links, even while the editor is disabled.
+Descriptions, Core Description metadata, and Textarea metadata retain WordPress-safe formatting, including links, even while the editor is disabled or not selected for a metadata field.
 Other text inputs, such as titles and names, remove links when saved.

 When `TAINACAN_ALLOW_RICH_TEXT_EDITOR` is defined, it overrides the saved setting and disables its control in the Tainacan settings page.
 This lets host managers keep the global choice over administrator preferences.
 Reload the Tainacan admin page after changing the setting or constant.